LukasMurdock/cse-271/Notes.md

 ## note-OOP-advantages
-Advantages and disadvantages of OOP
+Advantage:
+- Encapsulation provides better organization of data and methods.
+- Abstraction (via methods) allows design of effective API for programmers
+- Inheritance streamlines software reuse
+- Polymorphism enables selective customization of functionality enabling effective use of inheritance
+- OOP reduces software development and maintenance costs when use correctly

+Disadvantage:
+- There is a steeper learning curve
+- Troubleshooting issues can be tricky
+- Object-oriented programs tend to be a bit larger than procedural solutions

 ## note-OOP-tenets
-Encapsulation: Ability to encapsulate all neccessary variables and functions.
+Encapsulation: Ability to encapsulate all necessary variables and functions.

 Abstraction: Ability to hide details of how the class operates.

-Inheritence: Ability to inherit variables and functions from a parent class.
+Inheritance: Ability to inherit variables and functions from a parent class.

 Polymorphism: Child class can override parent class function.

 ## note-testing-types
 - Unit testing: Test methods and classes.
 - Functional testing: Test functionality of features.
 - Regression testing: Aims to detect if existing features are broken.